Being a self-published author requires a lot of hard work but offers great rewards

-In the rapidly changing world of book publishing, an emerging reality is that self-published authors need to be entrepreneurs.
+In the rapidly changing world of book publishing, an emerging reality is that a self-published author needs to be ab entrepreneur.
 Writing a great book is not enough; penning compelling content is only the first step.

-Authors desiring to self-publish their work need to view their book as a product and themselves as an entrepreneur; they must develop, execute, and fund a business plan for each book they write and publish.
+Authors who desire to self-publish their work need to view their book as a product and themselves as an entrepreneur; they must develop, execute, and fund a business plan for each book they write and publish.

-The self-published author, perhaps better called an indie author, becomes a production manager, analogous to a general contractor overseeing the construction of a house, in this case, his or her own house.
+The self-published author, perhaps better called an indie author, becomes a production manager.
+This is analogous to a general contractor overseeing the construction of a house, in this case, his or her own house.

 - Cover design